Royals catcher Perez set for test on knee injured in WBC

 Butera was playing for Italy and trying to score the winning run in the bottom of the ninth inning.
 Butera seemed to try to hold up and limit contact, but stumbled into Perez and was tagged out.
 Perez struggled to put weight on the leg as he was helped off the field.

+''I talked to him (Butera).
+He is a tremendous person and one of my best friends in the club,'' Perez said. ''He told me that he was sorry and he was crying.
+I felt bad for him, but that*s the nature of this tournament.
+When you are playing for your flag you want to do the best to win.
+In the play he wanted to avoid the collision but it was so fast that he couldn't do it.
+Sometimes things like that happen.''

 Perez had homered in the ninth inning.
-The Gold Glove winner has averaged 137.5 games per season behind the plate over the past four years and had surgery in 2012 for a tear in his left knee.
+The four-time Gold Glove winner played in at least 138 games in each of the last four seasons.

 Yost acknowledged Butera did nothing wrong on the play

-Cam Gallagher, a 24-year-old prospect who was a 2011 second-round pick with has no major league experience, and veteran Brayan Pena are the top two healthy catchers in camp.
+Cam Gallagher, a 24-year-old prospect who was a 2011 second-round pick, and veteran Brayan Pena are the top two healthy catchers in camp.
 Pena was limited to nine games last season with St. Louis because of injuries.

 Yost said despite Perez's injury, he is still in favor of the WBC for the ''globalization'' of the game.